-We can also assist with the pre purchasing of plots at your chosen cemetery.
+We can also assist with the pre-purchasing of plots at your chosen cemetery.
 Our experience and guidance has been of assistance to many families.

-Many people are now choosing cremation.
+Many families are now choosing cremation.
 Over the last 10 years, cremations have grown in popularity for different reasons.
 Often the cost is significantly lower than burial, the memorialisation options are wider, and the ashes can be taken with family if they re-locate.